vixe-cin-ufpe/TPVis/README.md

 ### Using Docker

-Usually, users may prefer to run TPVis using docker.
-We provide in this repository a docker image to build and run the application.
+Usually, users may prefer to run TPVis using docker (https://docs.docker.com/engine/install/).
+In this repository, we provide a docker image to build and run the application.

 ```bash
 docker compose up --build